-Born in Brooklyn with Pride: Barbra Streisand
+Born in Brooklyn with Pride: Andrew Dice Clay

 I attended PS 94 and remember as a kid going to Sunset Park with my mother and little cousins to cool off in their large water sprinkler version of a pool.
 It was how us city kids survived the hot summers.
 As a teenager, I spent three summers at my Uncle's house in Gerritsen Beach.
 As an adult, I worked at the Brooklyn Army Terminal for three years.